 I have been thinking about being a conscious consumer.
 It’s not easy, not when our consumption habits have been made so effortless.
 Companies and brands want us to buy their products, and they have made it as easy and mindless as possible.
 A couple of clicks and you’ve purchased that shiny new thing.
 Each and every one of us on this planet is forced to consume our basic essentials in any case – we have to buy food, for starters.
 Keeping that in mind, this is such a massive issue.

 Our habits are causing so much harm.
 And there are so many of us.
 It’s hard to grasp the extent of our effect on this world due to our mindless consumption of resources.

+There are 7.5 billion people in this world, and we are all collectively wreaking havoc on the delicate system that nature has in place.
 Now, it’s admittedly difficult to grasp this number.
 What is one billion?
 What is one million, even?
 OK.
 Did you know that it takes about two weeks to count to one million?
 And it takes 50 years to count to a billion!
 So, just imagine you’re saying out everyone’s first name one after the other, without stopping – about the same amount of time you’d take to count one second.

 It will take you over 375 years to just say out aloud the first names of all the people alive on earth right this second.

 And all 7.5 billion of us are ravenously grabbing at every resource we can get our hands on.
 Hungrily demolishing vast tracts of forestland, wiping out entire species and releasing toxic gases indiscriminately into the skies.

 “The world has enough for everyone’s need, but not enough for everyone’s greed.”― Mahatma Gandhi